LiuYuancheng/MCQ-GPT-Bot/README.md

 ![](doc/img/workflow.png)

-The program is a single thread program to continuous loading all the question source file/url set in the config file, convert to the standard's question format, then based on the question type setup the LLM's scenario prompt and send to the questions solver to get the AI's solution.
+The program is a single thread program to continuous loading all the question source files/urls set in the config file, convert to the standard question format, then based on the question type setup the LLM's scenario prompt and send to the questions solver to get the AI's solution.
 If you have multiple OpenAI-API, you can also config multi-thread with several parser and question solver to increase the processing efficiency.

 ##### AI Solution Correctness

-Based on our test to applying on 500+ MCQ question, currently for different lvl difficulty cyber security question (such as CISCO-CCIE, Huawei Certified Network Associate exam, IBM Security QRadar certificate exam) , the AI can provide **60% to 80%** correctness rate.
-For the correctness test, please refer to the reference section: [AI Answer's Correctness rate for cyber security MCQ question test:](#ai-answer-s-correctness-rate-for-cyber-security-mcq-question-test-)
+Based on our test to applying on 500+ MCQ question, currently for different level difficulty cyber security question (such as CISCO-CCIE, Huawei Certified Network Associate exam, IBM Security QRadar certificate exam ...) , the AI can provide **60% to 80%** correctness rate.
+For the correctness test, please refer to the reference section: [AI Answer's Correctness rate for cyber security MCQ question test](#ai-answer-s-correctness-rate-for-cyber-security-mcq-question-test-)

 ##### Current Stable Program Version